No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Introduction

-In the creation of ICE-INTENT, we meticulously gathered 40 datasets, which consisted of 1,185,076 raw data, 603,940 instruction fine-tuning data, and 95,091 evaluation data, strategically covering a wide range of financial tasks.
-This ensemble, as detailed in Table~\ref{tab:com}, comprises 18 specific task on Chinese-English bilingual instruction datasets.
-This diverse array not only underscores our model's commitment to linguistic breadth but also to task-specific depth, ensuring ICE-INTENT's proficiency across various financial scenarios \footnote{Detailed examples are shown in Appendix Figure \ref{tab:pro1}-\ref{tab:pro2}}.
-Complementing this, ICE-FLARE, our cross-lingual evaluation benchmark, incorporates 21 evaluation specific tasks—12 in Chinese and 9 in English.
-Particularly, we innovatively introduced data-out-of-field specific task into ICE-FLARE.
-This robust framework highlights the unique strength of our approach in providing comprehensive cross-lingual consistency and generalization assessments, crucial for bilingual FinLLMs.
+To tackle this issue, we introduce ICE-PIXIU, the first open-source Chinese-English bilingual framework meticulously designed to bridge the research gap.
+As detailed in Table~\ref{tab:raw}, ICE-PIXIU has painstakingly curated 40 datasets, incorporating 1,185,076 raw data points, 603,940 fine-tuning instruction data, and 95,091 evaluation data, strategically covering a diverse range of Chinese-English bilingual financial tasks.
+This diverse array not only underscores our model's commitment to linguistic breadth but also to task-specific depth, ensuring ICE-INTENT's proficiency across various financial scenarios \footnote{Examples of each task are depicted in Appendix Table \ref{tab:exa1} to Table \ref{tab:exa3}}.
+ICE-PIXIU includes the bilingual open-source multi-task and Chinese-English instructional dataset (ICE-FIND) with 36 datasets spanning 18 specific tasks, the pioneering open-source Chinese-English bilingual evaluation benchmark (ICE-FLARE) with 40 datasets covering 20 specific tasks, and the open-source Chinese-English bilingual financial LLM, ICE-INTENT.

-In our evaluation conducted using ICE-FLARE, we observed distinct performance patterns of our financial LLM ICE-INTENT in comparison with advanced general-domain LLMs and existing FinLLMs.
-The results firstly emphasized the model’s enhanced capabilities in cross-lingual tasks, particularly in handling complex and lengthy text, underscoring the critical role of bilingual data integration in financial language modeling.
-Subsequently, the model exhibited proficiency in translation tasks, highlighting its adeptness at managing linguistic variations crucial for global financial contexts.
-Finally, our model outperformed general LLMs in tasks specifically fine-tuned for the financial domain but faced challenges in less familiar tasks within ICE-FLARE.
-This delineates the specialized nature and unique challenges of the financial sector, reinforcing the need for tailored FinLLMs.
+To establish a multi-task and bilingual instruction data and evaluation resources, we integrate Chinese and English financial specific tasks from 4 data categories, including (A) Chinese financial datasets, (B) English financial datasets, (C) Chinese translation datasets, and (D) out-of-training financial datasets (as outlined in Section \ref{sec:rawdata}), merging expert-annotated prompts with task-specific data samples.
+This led to the creation of Chinese and English bilingual financial instruction data called ICE-FIND.
+To enhance bilingual financial analysis capabilities, we introduce the bilingual financial LLM model, ICE-INTENT, achieved by fine-tuning the InternLM-7B backbone model with ICE-FIND.
+For evaluation, we further construct the bilingual ICE-FLARE benchmark by including test set from ICE-FIND, and introducing the data-out-of-training (DOT) task along with 3 unseen specific tasks and 4 unseen datasets.
+The inclusion of DOT task in the benchmark aims to assess the model's generalization capabilities across various financial contexts and tasks.